 Seth Earley is a sought-after speaker, writer, and influencer.
 His writing has appeared in IT Professional Magazine from the IEEE where, as former editor, he wrote a regular column on data analytics and information access issues and trends.
-He has also contributed to the Harvard Business Review, CMSWire, Journal of Applied Marketing Analytics, and he is the award-winning author of “The AI Powered Enteprise” by Lifetree Media.
+He has also contributed to the Harvard Business Review, CMSWire, CustomerThink, KMWorld, Journal of Applied Marketing Analytics, and he is the award-winning author of “The AI Powered Enteprise” by Lifetree Media.

 How Companies Are Benefiting from “Lite” Artificial Intelligence